 INSTITUTIONAL CAPTURE

-Let’s take a closer look at the main medical organizations in the U.S. and evaluate evidence they cite in support of these radical interventions.
-The most comprehensive review of gender medicine ever conducted, The Cass Review (National Health Service, England, April 2024), included a systematic evidence review of guideline quality based on an analysis of 19 international guidelines (including five from the U.S.).
-Of these, only two (from Sweden and Finland, countries that have banned pediatric gender medicine) “scored higher than 50% for rigor of development [the adherence to the scientific method to ensure robust and unbiased experimental design, methodology, analysis, interpretation and reporting of results] due to their evidence-based approach and transparent reporting of this.
+In April 2024, the most comprehensive review of gender medicine conducted to date, the Cass Review (National Health Service, England), included a systematic evidence review of guideline quality based on an analysis of 19 international guidelines (including five from the U.S.).
+Of these, only two (from Sweden and Finland, countries that have banned pediatric gender medicine) “scored higher than 50% for rigor of development [the adherence to the scientific method to ensure robust and unbiased experimental design, methodology, analysis, interpretation and reporting of results] due to their evidence-based approach and transparent reporting.
 They were also the only guidelines which included a formal ethics review and they both scored highly on stakeholder involvement.”

 The AMA's stated mission is to "promote the science and art of medicine and the betterment of public health."
-Ironically, the AMA bases its official statement of support for sex-trait modification (aka “gender-affirming care”) for children on cherry-picked, inapplicable, and/or outdated sources.
-For example, to support the claim that sex-trait modification for children improves mental health, they cite an article in the Journal of Sexual Medicine that is based on a study in which the participants were 18 years or older.
-The AMA’s claim that gender medicine reduces suicide attempts, depression, and anxiety is based on a 2010 systematic review of adult patients after hormone therapy and sex reassignment, and a 2005 journal article on “sex reassignment” of adolescents and adults, which cites no evidence to support the claim.
+Ironically, the AMA bases its official statement of GAC for children on cherry-picked, inapplicable, and/or outdated sources.
+For example, to support the claim that GAC for children improves mental health, they cite an article in the Journal of Sexual Medicine that is based on a study in which the participants were 18 years or older.
+The AMA’s claim that gender medicine reduces suicide attempts, depression, and anxiety is based on a 2010 systematic review of adult patients after the administration of opposite-sex hormones and sex-trait modification surgeries, and a 2005 journal article on “sex reassignment” of adolescents and adults that cites no evidence to support the claim.

 The ES’s stated mission is to “improve patient care and shape effective policy.”
-Their current gender-specific policies (2017) reference other national and regional guidelines as evidence of consensus, but those guidelines don’t indicate new analyses, but rather were based on their own original recommendations.
-The circularity of this approach is highlighted in The Cass Review (see page 130).
-The ES guidelines include an assessment of the quality of evidence supporting its recommendations: “low” or “very low.”
-Given that the ES is a national leader providing clinical practice guidelines and professional development, their promotion of experimental interventions for children based only on admittedly low-quality evidence is disturbing.
-The Cass Review rated ES’s latest guidelines 4 out of 7 for whether they should be recommended, with two appraisers recommending that the guidelines be followed only with modifications and one appraiser recommending that the guidelines not be followed at all.
+Their current gender-specific policies (2017) reference other national and regional guidelines to claim that there is medical consensus, but their analysis is based on their own original recommendations rather than new research.
+The circularity of this approach is highlighted in the Cass Review (see page 130).
+The ES guidelines rate the quality of evidence supporting its gender-specific recommendations as “low” or “very low.”
+Given that the ES is a national leader providing clinical practice guidelines and professional development, their promotion of experimental interventions for children based on what they themselves acknowledge is low-quality evidence is shocking and unprincipled.
+The Cass Review gave the ES’s latest guidelines a 4 out of 7, with one appraiser recommending the guidelines not be followed at all.

 THE AMERICAN ACADEMY OF PEDIATRICS (AAP)

 The very powerful AAP identifies itself as “an organization of 67,000 pediatricians committed to the optimal physical, mental, and social health and well-being for all infants, children, adolescents, and young adults.”
-The organization has taken an activist role against sex-trait modification bans and for including boys in girls sports.
-Oddly, the AAP entrusted most of their policies on gender medicine to one man: Jason Rafferty.
+The organization has taken an activist role against GAC bans (and in favor of including boys in girls sports).
+Oddly, the AAP entrusted most of their policies on GAC to one man: Jason Rafferty.
 A disclaimer in their guidelines document says “Dr. Rafferty conceptualized the statement, drafted the initial manuscript, reviewed and revised the manuscript, approved the final manuscript as submitted, and agrees to be accountable for all aspects of the work.”
 In other words, Rafferty was empowered to submit his own work to himself for approval and then (drum roll please), he approved it.

-From 4th Wave Now: “Canadian psychologist and sexologist James Cantor fact-checked the studies cited in the AAP’s policy statement.[49]
+From 4th Wave Now (2019): “Canadian psychologist and sexologist James Cantor fact-checked the studies cited in the AAP’s policy statement.[49]
 He found the AAP statement failed to reference outcomes from 11 studies that followed gender-dysphoric (GD) children as they matured.
-Every one of these studies, “…found the same thing: Over puberty, the majority of GD children ceased to want to transition.”[50]
+Every one of these studies “found the same thing: Over puberty, the majority of GD children ceased to want to transition.”[50]
 An affirmation-only approach makes no sense when research shows most children grow out of their gender dysphoria.
-Cantor concluded, “Not only did AAP fail to provide compelling evidence, … AAP’s recommendations are despite the existing evidence.”[52])
+Cantor concluded, “Not only did AAP fail to provide compelling evidence . . .
+AAP’s recommendations are despite the existing evidence.”[52]

 AMERICAN ACADEMY OF CHILD AND ADOLESCENT PSYCHIATRY (AACAP)